 - a.
 Demonstrates consideration has been given to the use of brownfield sites or the conversion of existing buildings; - b.
 Is capable of being connected to essential infrastructure with services with capacity; - c.
 Does not have a detrimental effect on residential amenity by reason of noise or other nuisance; - d.
 Does not have an adverse effect on the safe and efficient operation of the existing highway network; - e.
-Does not lead to the loss of existing community facilities, or local green space; - f.
-Makes a contribution to local identity, and sense of place; - g.
-Is suitable in terms of the overall design and appearance of the proposed development (including size, scale, density, layout, access) when assessed in the context of surrounding buildings, spaces, and other features of the street scene; - h.
-Uses, and where appropriate re-uses, local and traditional materials where possible; - i.
-Ensures sufficient parking is provided on site in accordance with Herefordshire Council's Highway Design Guide; - j.
-Is designed to high energy efficiency standards; - k.
-Incorporates sustainable urban drainage systems (SUDS); and - I. In landscaping includes plant species native to Herefordshire.
+Uses, and where appropriate re-uses, local and traditional materials where possible; - f.
+Incorporates sustainable urban drainage systems (SUDS) where appropriate; and - g.
+Landscaping schemes include plant species native to Herefordshire.